gpopesc/ytuner/README.md

 >
 >ip -br a #*and select your interface, then change it in your docker compose*
 >
-modify the fixed IP address from yout network and subnet and gatway acordingly in docker-compose then:
+modify the fixed available IP address from yout network, the subnet and gateway acordingly in docker-compose then:

 >docker-compose build
 >
 >docker-compose up -d